snap-adu-logo-color

 Boundary Survey

 By completing a Boundary Survey, you’ll have a clear understanding of the property lines, which is critical to ensuring that the ADU is constructed in the correct location and meets all zoning and building code requirements.
-This survey is a vital step in the ADU building process and helps to ensure a successful and compliant construction project.

 Building Verification Survey